Function Call

 String: Replacement string

-Replaces all occurrences of a specific substring within a string.
+Replaces all occurrences of a specific substring in a string.

 @split